 - Showing content piece by piece using next buttons (not new but still a popular method)

 While user entrapping is not ideal for many reasons, (for example, it can significantly decrease user satisfaction), it is not likely to decline.
-Information architects should be prepared to see much more of this behavior well into 2018.
+Information architects should be prepared to see much more of this behavior in the future.